Charge-$4e$ superconductivity from nematic superconductors in 2D and 3D

 {\it Acknowledgement.---} We thank Wen Huang for helpful discussions.
-This work is supported in part by the NSFC under Grant No. 11825404 (HY), the MOSTC under Grant Nos.
-2016YFA0301001 and 2018YFA0305604 (HY), and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB28000000 (HY).
+This work is supported in part by the NSFC under Grant No. 11825404 (HY), the MOSTC under Grant No. 2018YFA0305604 (H.Y.), Beijing Natural Science Foundation under Grant No. Z180010 (H.Y.), the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB28000000 (H.Y.), and Beijing Municipal Science and Technology Commission under Grant No. Z181100004218001 (H.Y.).
 SKJ is supported by the Simons Foundation via the It From Qubit Collaboration.

 {\it Note added:} While the present paper was close to be completed, we notice an interesting work on a similar topic in Ref.~\cite{fernandes2021charge}.
 Our results of Ginzburg-Landau theory analysis in three dimensions are qualitatively consistent with ones in Ref.~\cite{fernandes2021charge}.
 We additionally analyzed the topological defect theory in two dimensions which supports the possibility of realizing charge-4e phase.